-1. Install a circuit breaker between the closest branch distribution panel and the pump motor (refer to Table V for amperage draw by motor horsepower).
+1. Install a circuit breaker between the closest branch distribution panel and the pump motor if supplied.
+See Table V for amperage draw by motor horsepower.

 2. Install an externally operated switch with fuse protection and door interlock in plain sight of the filter.
 Fuse protection must be sized to handle starting and full load amperage draws.